-The old stave church at Fantoft, originally built in Fortun in Sogn in 1150 and moved to Fantoft in 1883, burnt down on 6 June 1992.
-Fantoft Stave Church has been rebuilt exactly as it was before the fire.
+The old stave church was built in Fortun in Sogn in 1170 and moved to Fantoft in 1883.
+Fantoft Stave Church has now been rebuilt as it was before the fire in 1992.

 |* Price from|